 Is there a cost involved?

-THE SOUTHWEST BRAIN BANK AT THE UNIVERSITY OF TEXAS HEALTH SCIENCE CENTER at SAN ANTONIO and FTLDA come together to provide a brain tissue repository in FTD and related neurodegenerative disease research.
+The Southwest Brain Bank at UT Health San Antonio and FTLDA come together to provide a brain tissue repository in FTD and related neurodegenerative disease research.

 The SWBB serves the following counties in Texas and New Mexico: